 The Authority, a quasi-municipal corporation, is governed pursuant to provisions of the Colorado Special District Act.
 The Authority was established to make the best practical use of the members' joint resources to supply water and to further develop water resources and facilities in a portion of Eagle County, Colorado.
-The Authority also provides water service to the Cordillera and Bachelor Gulch developments through contracts with members.
+The Authority also provides water service to the Traer Creek (the Village at Avon), Cordillera and Bachelor Gulch developments (the "contracting parties") through contracts with members.

 The Authority may not be terminated while bonds, notes, or other obligations are outstanding, unless provision for full payment of such obligation has been made.
-At December 31, 2016, the Authority had debt with maturities through 2042.
+At December 31, 2017, the Authority had debt with maturities through 2042.